 According to Experian negative payment histories are supposed to be deleted from your credit report after seven years.
 So why was this late payment still there?
 Because if you close a credit card (which we did with this one), that negative payment history can remain on your credit report for 10 years.

 Lesson learned: even if you’re not using a credit card, keep the account open.
 Or if you know you had a negative mark on a credit card, make a note on your calendar to close the account 10 years later.
-In our case we should have spotless credit in June 2019!
+In our case by June 2019 we had spotless credit again.

 Another reason to keep credit card accounts open, even if you’re not using them: it can have a positive effect on your overall utilization rate.
 According to Experian this rate is the second most important thing that creditors look for when rating you as a customer.
 Basically, they want to see that you utilize your available credit in a responsible manner.